 Once the successful applicants are notified and their agreement is signed, they will be paired up with staff on the CRE research team.
 You will also be provided a link to the Research Ethics and Indigenous Research Methodology webinars.
 You will have about a week and a half to complete these, which should take about 90 minutes combined.

-The first mentorship session will be scheduled at some point between April 13 and 24, 2020.
+The first mentorship session will be scheduled after you receive confirmation.
 These sessions can run anywhere from 1 to 3 hours depending on the complexity of your project and your experience.
 If you have a lot of experience with research, these will simply be a check-in.
 This will also be time to get to know your mentor, set expectations, review ethics and Indigenous protocols, and any further clarification you might need.
-Another check-in with your mentor will be scheduled for the week of May 25 – 29, 2020, but you are welcome to connect at other times as agreed upon with your mentor.
+Another check-in with your mentor will be scheduled a month or so after, but you are welcome to connect at other times as agreed upon with your mentor.

 *For longer-term projects, if approved, an interim report must be turned in at this point.